pmem/pmdk/README.md

 These variables are independent and setting `CC=clang` does not set `CXX=clang++`.

-Once the make completes (*), all the libraries are built and the examples under `src/examples` are built as well.
+Once the make completes,<sup>6</sup> all the libraries are built and the examples under `src/examples` are built as well.
 You can play with the library within the build tree, or install it locally on your machine.
 Installing the library is more convenient since it installs man pages and libraries